 The school maintains friendly and cooperative relations with labor, management, and the employment offices in this area.
 In cooperation with these agencies, the school will give to its graduates all possible assistance in securing jobs they are best qualified to perform.

-The school counseling service does all it can to place qualified graduates: however, the school cannot guarantee the placement of its graduates.
+However, the school does not assume responsibility for the placement of its graduates.